nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/BJORN_TOUR_DETAILS.md

 ***************************************************
 *****              T R A I L S                *****
 ***************************************************
-We service 45.54 miles of wilderness trails across the US The shortest trail is 0 kilometers
+We service 45.54 kilometers of wilderness trails across the US The shortest trail is 0 kilometers
 The shortest trail is 6.6 kilometers
 The longest trail is 49.2 kilometers